-Fully updated for Android Studio Arctic Fox, the goal of this book is to teach the skills necessary to develop Android based applications using the Kotlin programming language.
+Fully updated for Android Studio Chipmunk, the goal of this book is to teach the skills necessary to develop Android-based applications using the Kotlin programming language.

 Beginning with the basics, this book provides an outline of the steps necessary to set up an Android development and testing environment followed by an introduction to programming in Kotlin including data types, control flow, functions, lambdas and object-oriented programming.
+Asynchronous programming using Kotlin coroutines and flow is also covered in detail.